May 13, 2025

 No Shortcuts

-Nurses have to learn bedside manner, and they know better than anyone how to emotionally care for patients.
+Nurses must learn bedside manners, and they know better than anyone how to care for patients emotionally.
 For this reason, a nurse-turned-doctor would make an excellent addition to any hospital staff!

 Triple Your Salary